markc/markup/README.md

 ###### Copyright &copy; 2012 Mark Constable, License: [AGPLv3]

-This simple project is a single file HTML5/CSS3 [Markup] page that provides a minimal editor and markup preview system with a few interesting features:
+This simple project is a single file HTML5/CSS3 [Markup] page that provides a minimal editor and [Markdown] preview system with a few interesting features:

-* a single self contained ~12KB page, just wget [index.html]
+* a single self contained ~12KB page, just wget or copy [index.html]
 * only depends are [marked.js] from Github, README.md, favicon.ico
 * minimal modern HTML5/CSS3 page template for any purpose
 * an ultra simple AJAX GET function that does not require jQuery